AdobeDocs/experience-manager-learn.en/help/forms/document-services/output-and-forms-services-article-develop.md

 In this article we will take a look at the following

-* Output Service - Typically this service is used to merge xml data with xdp template or pdf to generate flattened pdf.
-For more details, please refer to this [javadoc](https://helpx.adobe.com/experience-manager/6-5/forms/javadocs/index.html?com/adobe/fd/output/api/OutputService.html) for the Output service.
+* [Output Service](https://developer.adobe.com/experience-manager/reference-materials/6-5/forms/javadocs/index.html?com/adobe/fd/output/api/OutputService.html) - Typically this service is used to merge xml data with xdp template or pdf to generate flattened pdf.
-* FormsService - This is a very versatile service which allows you to export/import data from and into PDF file.
-For more details, please refer to this [javadoc](https://developer.adobe.com/experience-manager/reference-materials/6-5/forms/javadocs/com/adobe/fd/forms/api/FormsService.html
+* [FormsService](https://developer.adobe.com/experience-manager/reference-materials/6-5/forms/javadocs/com/adobe/fd/forms/api/FormsService.html) - This is a very versatile service which allows you to render xdp as pdf and  export/import data from and into PDF file.
-) for the the Forms service.

 The following code snippet exports data from PDF file